 About the Mni Ki Wakan: Water Summit

-The Mni Ki Wakan: World Indigenous Peoples’ Decade of Water Summit is an indigenous-led initiative that is dedicated to the protection of water and human rights.
-Each year, it will convene indigenous peoples, youth, and allies from the international community in Minnesota, USA, Ancestral homeland of the Dakota, the land of 10,000 lakes, and is part of one of the richest aquatic regions in the world.
+The Mni Ki Wakan: World Indigenous Peoples Decade of Water Summit is an indigenous-led initiative that is dedicated to elevating indigenous voices on water and human rights.
+Each year, it will convene indigenous peoples, youth, global actors, and allies from the international community at the host site designated by indigenous peoples.

 Indigenous peoples, youth, and supporters will help co-create and design an indigenous-centered, youth-oriented, and decade-long water summit that reflects the diverse tributaries of values and confluences of indigenous wisdom and knowledge.
 Indigenous peoples will convene to envision what will happen at our summit for the future of water.

 They will think upstream together in designing and emerging uniquely powerful and flexible experiences for the future of the water summit.
 Sharing their experience, expertise, and stories that will empower and contribute to a responsive summit structure now and in the future.